 It is also important to note that the results are not an artifact of mean reversion following a temporary fall in earnings à la Ashenfelter (1978).
-Figure 1 shows a decline in the level of the real wage from an average of \$2,968 PPP-adjusted dollars 5 years prior to liberalization to an average of \$2,686 PPP-adjusted dollars 1 year prior to liberalization.
+Figure 1 shows a decline in the level of the real wage from an average of 2,968 PPP-adjusted dollars five years prior to liberalization to an average of 2,686 PPP-adjusted dollars one year prior to liberalization.
 A few hypothetical calculations demonstrate that the results do not simply reflect a bounce-back effect.
-Suppose that instead of declining, on average, for the next four years (as they do in the data), real wages grew at their (continuously compounded) long-run rate of 1.8 percent per year over the pre-liberalization window.
-Under that scenario, the real wage in year [3] would have been \$3,485 PPP-adjusted dollars.
-The actual level of the average real wage in year [3] is \$4,050 PPP-adjusted dollars, roughly 20 percent higher than the level that would have prevailed had wages simply continued to grow at their long-run rate.
+Suppose that instead of declining, on average, for the next four years (as they do in the data), real wages grew at their (continuously compounded) long-run rate of 1.8 percent per year over the preliberalization window.
+Under that scenario, the real wage in year [3] would have been 3,485 PPP-adjusted dollars.
+The actual level of the average real wage in year [3] is 4,050 PPP-adjusted dollars, roughly 20 percent higher than the level that would have prevailed had wages simply continued to grow at their long-run rate.

-D. The Impact of Liberalization on Productivity
+IVD.
+The Impact of Liberalization on Productivity

 The results suggest that the response of wages to capital account liberalization is large.
 To scrutinize the plausibility of our estimates we cross-checked the results against data on labor productivity.
-The model in Section I demonstrates that liberalization induces capital deepening, and through the increase in capital per worker, drives up productivity, the demand for labor, and the real wage.
+The model in Section 2 demonstrates that liberalization induces capital deepening, and through the increase in capital per worker, drives up productivity, the demand for labor, and the real wage.
 If this chain of reasoning has any empirical bite, then, during liberalization episodes, labor productivity should rise in concert with wages.

-To formally test the relation between liberalization and the growth rate of labor productivity, we estimate the following difference-in-differences regression:
+To formally test the relation between liberalization and the growth rate of labor productivity, we estimate the following difference-in-difference regression:

-(8) $$\Delta \ln \left(\frac{Y}{L}\right){ii}^{dif} = a_0 + COUNTRY_i + a_1 \times LIBERALIZE{it} + a_2 \times TRADE{it}$$

-+ $a_3 \times STABILIZE{it} + a_4 \times PRIVATIZE{it}$ + $a_5 \times BRADY{it} + \varepsilon{it}$ .
+(8) $$\Delta \ln(\frac{Y}{L}){ii}^{dif} = a_0 + COUNTRY_i + a_1 LIBERALIZE{ii} + a_2 TRADE{ii} + a_3 STABILIZE{ii} + a_4 PRIVATIZE{ii} + a_5 BRADY{ii} + \varepsilon{ii}$$

-Equation (8) is identical to equation (6) except that instead of the change in the natural log of the annual wage, the left-hand-side variable is now the change in the natural log of the annual real value added per worker in local currency terms minus the average change in the natural log of real value added per worker in the control group.
+Equation (8) is identical to (6) except that instead of the change in the natural log of the annual wage, the left-hand-side variable is now the change in the natural log of the annual real value-added per worker in local currency terms minus the average change in the natural log of real value-added per worker in the control group.
 Again, to be consistent with the wage estimates, we cluster the standard errors by year.

-Table 4, column 6 shows that liberalization has a positive and significant impact on productivity growth.
-Accounting for the potential impact of other economic reforms, the estimate of the coefficient on the liberalization dummy is 0.0972 when the sample is restricted to the three years prior to and three years following the liberalization year.
-This means that the average growth rate of productivity is 9.72 percentage points higher during the three-year liberalization window than in nonliberalization years.
+Table 4 (Column 6) shows that liberalization has a positive and significant impact on productivity growth.
+Accounting for the potential impact of other economic reforms, the estimate of the coefficient on the liberalization dummy is 0.0972 when the sample is restricted to the three years prior to and three years following the liberalization year.19 This means that the average growth rate of productivity is 9.72 percentage points higher during the three-year liberalization window than in non-liberalization years.
 The 9.72 percentage point increase in productivity growth associated with liberalization is larger than the 3.9 percentage point increase in wage growth.
-Because the increase in productivity outstrips the increase in wage growth, manufacturing sector profitability actually rises during liberalizations.
-Column 7 of Table 4 shows that the results for productivity growth and liberalization are robust to all of the statistical concerns raised about the estimation of wage growth and liberalization examined in Subsection IIIA.
+Because the increase in productivity outstrips the increase in wage growth, manufacturing-sector profitability actually rises during liberalizations.20 Column 7 of Table 4 shows that the results for productivity growth and liberalization are robust to all of the statistical concerns raised about the estimation of wage growth and liberalization examined in Subsection IVA.

-IV.
-Discussion
+V. Discussion